Hodet over vannet

 Hodet over vannet is a Norwegian comedy thriller film by director Nils Gaup.
 It became a big success at the Norwegian box office.
 In 1993, it was one of the ten most seen films in Norwegian movie theaters.
 In the year after, 1994, it won the Amanda Award for Best Norwegian Film in Theatrical Release.

-It is a production of the production company Filmkameratene A/S. In 1996, an American remake of the film was released, Head Above Water, which starred Cameron Diaz and Harvey Keitel.
+It is a production of the company Filmkameratene A/S. In 1996, an American remake of the film was released, which starred Cameron Diaz and Harvey Keitel.

 It was filmed at Yxnøy on Østerøya (East Island) in Sandefjord, Norway.
-It is inspired by Steven Spielberg's Jaws movies and various Alfred Hitchcock films.
+It is inspired by Steven Spielberg's Jaws and various Alfred Hitchcock films.

 Plot

-The storyline revolves around a married couple, Lene (Lene Elise Bergum) and Einar (Svein Roger Karlsen), who is vacationing in Southern Norway.
-The husband leaves for a fishing trip with his friend Bjørn (Morten Abel).
-While they are gone, Lene is visited by Gaute (Reidar Sørensen), a former lover who arrives drunk.
-He spends the night at the vacation house but his heart stops before morning.
-On the next morning, Einar comes back from his fishing trip and discovers the dead body in the basement.
-The couple then tries to decide how to dispose of the body.
+The storyline revolves around married couple Lene and Einar, who are vacationing on a small island off the coast of Southern Norway.
+The husband leaves for a fishing trip with his friend Bjørn.
+While they are gone, Lene is visited by Gaute, a former lover who arrives drunk.
+He spends the night at the vacation house.
+When Lene goes to wake Gaute, she discovers he is dead.
+The following morning, Einar comes back from his fishing trip and discovers Gaute's dead body in the basement.
+He and Lene then try to decide how to dispose of the body.